sydneyq/sydneyq/README.md

 My name is **Sydney** :sunglasses: and I'm a female (she/her/hers) software engineer graduating from university in May of 2021.

-* I'm currently interning at Citigroup :bank: for the summer of 2020.
+* Interned at Citigroup :bank: for the summer of 2020.
 * Check out my [portfolio website](https://sydneyq.github.io/) to get to know me better. :tada:

-Believe in yourself.
-Inspire others.
+Find what you love.
+Make friends.
 Enjoy life.

 <!--